Statements of case are documents which contain the alleged factual basis on which the claimant or defendant relies to make or defend a legal claim.

 Counterclaims are claims made by the defendant against the claimant.

-The same principles apply to defendants when they prepare counterclaims.
+The same principles apply to the statements of case filed by defendants when they prepare counterclaims.

 Counterclaims do not need to be connected or related to the claims made by the claimant.